-There is a time of growth, and sometimes of decline, and sometimes there are very great criticisms, and sometimes there are simply small departures.
+There's a time of growth and sometimes of decline.

+Sometimes there are very great with fisms, and sometimes there are simply small departments.

-Many congregations in the Protestant world, speaking broadly, have been declining.
+Many congregations in the Protestant world speaking broadly have been declining.

-Others, especially in the Protestant and parts of the Catholic world, where evangelical Christianity has taken root, have generally been increasing significantly.
+Others, especially in the Protestant and parts of the Catholic world where evangelical Christianity has taken root have generally been increasing significantly.

-Ethical Christianity may be seen as within the Protestant tradition, but not as a reform movement.
+Evangelical Christianity may be seen as within the Protestant tradition but not as a reform movement.

-It is much more likely to have a certain overtone from the Pentecostal movement, and it is the modern outgrowth of fundamentalism.
+It's much more likely to have a certain overtone from the Pentecostal movement and it is the modern outgrowth of fundamentalism.

-I have given a Bible study and do plan to do so to our small group meeting on this subject so that you will understand the area in which the Worldwide Church of God is moving, and the relationship to the movement that we call evangelical Christianity to date.
+I have given a Bible study and do plan to do so through our small group meeting on this subject so that you will understand the area in which the Worldwide Church of God is moving.

+And the relationship to the movement that we call evangelical Christianity today.

-You might like to find the story of what happened in the Worldwide Church of God last year, in a brief summary of evangelical Christianity in the Encyclopedia Britannica Book of the Year.
+You might like to find the story of what happened in the Worldwide Church of God last year and a brief summary of evangelical Christianity in the Encyclopedia Britannica Book of the Year.